-Figure 7.6 shows the annual growth of urban and slum populations in the 1990-2001 period, drawn from the 2006 United Nations Millennium Development Goals Report.
+Figure 7.7 shows the annual growth of urban and slum populations in the 1990-2001 period, drawn from the 2006 UN Millennium Development Goals Report.
 As the Report summarized:

 Sub-Saharan Africa is the world's most rapidly urbanizing region, and almost all of this growth has been in slums, where new city residents face overcrowding, inadequate housing, and a lack of water and sanitation.
 In Western Asia, as well, most of the urban growth is occurring in slums.
 The rapid expansion of urban areas in Southern and Eastern Asia is creating cities of unprecedented size and complexity and new challenges for providing a decent environment for the poor.
-Northern Africa is the only developing region where the quality of urban life is improving: In this region, the proportion of city dwellers living in slums has decreased by 0.15 per cent annually.
+Northern Africa is the only developing region where the quality of urban life is improving."